 Our goal needs to be focused on the catalytic innovations that create entirely new industries, and these new industries will serve as the engines of future job creation, unlike anything in all history.

 I have written in the past about future industries.
 This time I’d like to focus on many of the future jobs within these industries that currently don’t exist.
+For additional resources about the future of business, learn more about my services as a future of business keynote speaker.
+Otherwise, feel free to contact me today.

 Facing the Transition Ahead